iterative/mlem.ai/content/docs/install/index.md

 # Installation

-To check whether MLEM is installed or which version you have, use `mlem --version`.
+To check whether MLEM is installed in your environment, run `which mlem`.
+To check which version is installed, run `mlem --version`.

 ## Install as a Python library